Stanford Children's Health - Lucile Packard Children's Hospital

 Meets biweekly with Manager of Social Work and Manager of Case Management to review identified issues and to work toward resolution and pro-active development of systems of improvement

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Education: Master's degree in a work-related discipline/field from an accredited college or university.
+Education: Masters of Public Health or similar degree in a related field from an accredited university.

-Experience: Seven (7) years of progressively responsible and directly related work experience.
+Experience: Three (3) years of directly related work

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.

 Ability to guide staff in incorporating principals of Family Centered Care as a basis of clinical practice.

 Ability to anticipate, assess, plan for, and manage physical, psychological, and social needs of the patient and family/caregiver and provide appropriate support, comfort, and reassurance.